libreswan/libreswan/README.md

     https://github.com/libreswan/libreswan/

 ## License

 The bulk of libreswan is licensed under the GNU General Public License version 2; see the LICENSE and CREDIT.* files.
 Some smaller parts have a different license.

 ## Requirements
-Recent Linux distributions based on kernel 2.x to 5.x, as well as NetBSD and FreeBSD are supported platforms.
-Libreswan has been ported to Windows and OSX in the past as well.
-With effort, it can be compiled to run on Linux no-mmu systems as well.

 Most distributions have native packaged support for Libreswan.
-Libreswan is available for RHEL, Fedora, CentOS, Ubuntu, Debian, Arch, OpenWrt and more.
+Libreswan is available for the Linux distributions RHEL, Fedora, CentOS, Ubuntu, Debian, Arch, Apline, OpenWrt as well as FreeBSD (ports) and NetBSD (pkgsrc/wip).

 Unless a source-based build is truly needed,  it is often best to use the pre-built version of the distribution you are using.